maurges/every-rust-gui-library/notes.md

 obtuse with binding and lens.
 Not "so" obtuse, but a little confusing how you transform between them.

+It works, it fucking works!
+But the layout has gone to shit.
+So I see now that the library is really not yet ready.
+Let's finish it since there isn't much left.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's